Skip to content

 Flow Levels and Season

-• Below 1,500 CFS: Rocky and technical.
-Some rapids become boulder mazes.
+• Low water: rocky and technical; some rapids become boulder mazes and lines get tight.
 Not ideal for rafts.

 Spring snowmelt from the Rockies drives peak flows in April and May.
 Summer flows depend on upstream reservoir releases.
 Fall is typically low water.